ragava999/Terminals/README.md

 Improved the option panel for the proxy configuration.

-Trying to get Terminals working under MacOSX -> Folder detection has been improved.
+Trying to get Terminals working under MacOSX
+   -> Folder detection has been improved.
+   -> Mac OS X version is now getting reported
+   -> Terminals starts without any error
+   -> Some minor issues remaining

 Import/Export features have been improved.